10 Ancient Temples and Ruins in Jordan

 9 Temple of Hercules in Amman

-The Temple of Hercules in Amman is a ancient temple in Jordan that was built in the 2nd century BC.
 The temple is dedicated to the Greek god Hercules and is one of the most well-preserved ancient temples in Jordan.
 The temple is a popular tourist destination and offers stunning views of the city of Amman.

 • Address: Museum St 132, Amman, Jordan